 Lenalidomide is a prescription drug given to help slow down the progression of certain types of bone marrow diseases, specifically multiple myeloma and myelodysplastic syndrome.
-It comes as a capsule that is taken once daily.
+It can also be used to treat mantle cell lymphoma.
+The medication comes as a capsule that is taken once daily.
 Most people who take this medication will develop some type of side effect, such as fatigue, a rash, or constipation.

 (Click What Is Lenalidomide Used For? for more information on this topic, including possible off-label uses.)

 Are There Side Effects?Just like any medicine, lenalidomide can cause side effects.
 Although not everyone who uses the drug will have problems, most people will experience some type of side effect during lenalidomide treatment.